 - Family support is essential to cope with the behavioural difficulties throughout childhood.
-The child must be kept away from food and subsequent obesity.
+The child must be kept away from excessive food intake to guard against subsequent obesity.
 Their energy requirements are only about 75% of that of a normal child and hyperphagia can occasionally be dangerous, causing massive stomach dilation.
 Regular exercise is important.

-- Input from a paediatric gastroenterologist, endocrinologist, psychologist, psychiatrist, dietitian, occupational therapists, speech therapists, exercise advisors and orthopaedic consultants may be helpful.
+- Input from a paediatric gastroenterologist, endocrinologist, psychologist, psychiatrist, dietician, occupational therapists, speech therapists, exercise advisors and orthopaedic consultants may be helpful.
 Bariatric surgery has had poor results compared with normal, obese adolescents.

 - Management of the transition period from childhood to adulthood is important and placement in a residential home may need to be considered.
 The GP will continue to provide care throughout the transition and during adulthood.
-Specific points related to Prader-Willi syndrome (PWS) to consider during a health check include:
+Specific points related to PWS to consider during a health check include:

 - Sleep apnoea (obstructive, central or mixed) - even where obesity is not a problem.